| Amazonas

 50,000 inhabitants, located 440 kms south of Lima, on the Panamerican Highway.

-It is famed for the closeby misterious "Nazca Lines", an unresolved
+It is famed for the closeby misterious "Nazca Lines", an unresolved marvel,

-in the desert over a surface area of more than five hundred square kilometres.
+the desert over a surface area of more than five hundred square kilometres.

 Some authors have imagined the Nazca drawings to be the outline of a landing